FahimFBA/ICS-N-Fall2024/docs/lab-01/class-01.md

 **[Watch this amazing video](https://www.youtube.com/watch?v=e3fz3dqhN44)**.

+You can also watch [this video](https://www.youtube.com/watch?v=-UrdExQW0cs) if you are interested to know more in details about Quantum Computers.
+Thanks goes to our CR for this! 👏

-You will not get any question from this.
+You will not get any question from Quantum Computers/Computing.
 Therefore, simply watch the video just to know why it is a hyped thing nowadays and how it actually works.
 It seems nice to keep yourselves updated with the newer technologies everyday, right?

 ## What will you do as homework?